-Decision splits allow you to change a contact's path through a workflow if they meet certain criteria.
+Decision splits allow you to change a contact's path through a workflow if they meet certain criteria, most types include up to 10 configurable paths, each containing its own set of criteria.
 Some decision splits will be available in all workflows, while others will only be available in specific workflows.
 The availability of decision splits is based on the type of data collected and used to power specific campaigns.

 Decision Split Types:

-- Engagement: Change a contact's path based on if they have opened or clicked through an email message.
+Engagement: Change a contact's path based on if they have opened or clicked through an email message or clicked through a mobile message.
 Engagement splits are available for both email and SMS channels.

-- Purchase History Split: A purchase history split allows a contact's path to change based on the sum they have spent on all orders or the number of purchases they have made.
+Purchase History Split: A purchase history split allows a contact's path to change based on the past purchases a customer has made such as spend total, number of orders, or types of products purchased.

 Actions allow you to provide information to a contact as they progress through a workflow.

 Exit: Allows you to add an exit step to a specific path.